 Q:I have a question about changing my workout routine.
 Is it best to change my workout every time I go to the gym?
 Or should I stick with the routine I’ve been using that seems to deliver results?

-A: One of the finer arts of bodybuilding is sifting through the numerous exercises and techniques to find what works best for you.
-On one hand, you're grateful to have finally put together a winning routine, and therefore reluctant to mess it up.
-On the other hand, you know that variety is what makes training fun and keeps your muscles growing.
+A: One of the finer arts of bodybuilding is sifting through the numerous exercises and techniques.
+This is how you find what works best for you.
+On one hand, you’re grateful to have finally put together a winning routine.
+You’re reluctant to mess it up.
+On the other hand, you know that variety is what makes training fun.
+No to mention, it helps keep your muscles growing.
 So why not do both?

-Of course, you can't strictly do both, but with a little give and take, maybe you can have the best of both worlds.
-Start by keeping your time-tested routine; it will form the backbone of your new program.
-Next, make a subtle change, whether it's the resistance, number of reps or the exercise order.
-Now you have your new routine, only it's your old routine with a twist.
+Of course, you can’t strictly do both.
+But with a little give and take, maybe you can have the best of both worlds.
+Start by keeping your time-tested routine.
+It will form the backbone of your new program.
+Next, make a subtle change.
+This can be the resistance, number of reps or the exercise order.
+Now you have your new routine!
+Except it’s your old routine with a twist.

 Here’s a summary of the changes you on can make to keep your workouts fresh while maintaining or even increasing their effectiveness.

 Changing Your Workout Routine

 Try going ultra-heavy once in a while to shock your muscles.
 Keep the reps in the 3-6 range and don’t forget to rest a little longer between sets.
 On the other side of the spectrum, lighten the load occasionally and bump up the reps to 12-21.
 The change will be refreshing and your tired body will welcome the reduced load.
 Whether you go heavy or light, your training volume should stay about the same (volume = reps x weight).